Government of India

 India is a sovereign, socialist, secular, democratic republic.
 The Constitution of India, which came into force on 26th January 1950, is the supreme law of the land.
-India has a federal form of government (with a high degree of centralization) and a bicameral parliament operating under a Westminster-style parliamentary system.
-It has three branches of governance: the Legislature, Executive and Judiciary.
+The government of India is a federal form (with a high degree of centralization) and a bicameral parliament operating under a Westminster-style parliamentary system.
+It has three branches of governance: the Legislature, Executive, and Judiciary.

-The executive arm consists of the President, Vice-President and the Council of Ministers (the Cabinet being its executive comittee), headed by the Prime Minister.
+The executive arm consists of the President, Vice-President, and the Council of Ministers (the Cabinet being its executive committee), headed by the Prime Minister.
 Any minister holding a portfolio must be a member of either house of parliament.
 In the Indian parliamentary system, the executive is subordinate to the legislature.
 All ministers are appointed and dismissed by the President on the advice of the Prime Minister.
-The President is bound to follow the advice of the Council of Ministers while making any executive decision or order, but may ask the Council to reconsider its decision once.
+The President is bound to follow the advice of the Council of Ministers while making any executive decision or order but may ask the Council to reconsider its decision once.